'This is Farrell's best shot at Six Nations glory'

 On top of that, Leinster - who have 20 players in the Six Nations squad - have been flying in Europe, while unlike new England head coach Steve Borthwick, Farrell hasn't been drawing up his championship masterplan around a growing injury list - although Tadhg Furlong and Robbie Henshaw are missing.

 But Cardiff hasn't been a happy hunting ground for Ireland in recent years.
-If you discount World Cup warm-ups, they haven't won there since 2013, and with Gatland back in the hotseat, Saturday is going to be a huge challenge.
+If you discount World Cup warm-ups they haven't won there since 2013, and with Gatland back in the hotseat, Saturday is going to be a huge challenge.

 Wales endured a disappointing 2022 under Wayne Pivac, finishing fifth in the Six Nations before losing three of their four autumn Tests, including that shock home defeat by Georgia, but I fully expect them to improve under Gatland.